-To synthesize the analysis of the liquidity situation of the microenterprises of the ceramic cluster of Norte de Santander, Table 3 shows how the indicators of liquidity, cash, and availability presented values in 2015, which indicated possibilities of idleness, which was mostly due to the most liquid assets of the companies.
-These results coincide with Barbosa, Camelo, Deaza & Rodriguez (2018).
+To synthesize the analysis of the liquidity situation of the microenterprises of the ceramic cluster of Norte de Santander, Table 3 shows how the indicators of liquidity, cash, and availability presented values in 2015, which indicated possibilities of idleness, which was mostly due to the most liquid assets of the companies, results that coincide with Barbosa, Camelo, Deaza & Rodriguez (2018).

-Also, Table 3 shows in these last two years, the ratios analyzed with results below unity, which implies that the liquidity of this business sector of the ceramic cluster of Norte de Santander, as well as (Sánchez-Giler, Garca-Regalado & Holguín-Alvarado, 2019, is largely subordinated to how fast the transformation of finished products into products available in the market can be done.
+Also, Table 3 shows in these last two years the ratios analyzed with results below unity, which implies that the liquidity of this business sector of the ceramic cluster of Norte de Santander, as well as (Sánchez-Giler, Garca-Regalado & Holguín-Alvarado, 2019, is largely subordinated to how fast the transformation of finished products into products available in the market can be done.

 Table 3.
-Liquidity indicators in microenterprises in the ceramic cluster of Norte de Santander
+Liquidity indicators in microenterprises in the ceramic cluster of Norte de Santander https://doi.org/10.18041/2539-3669/gestionlibre.13.2022.8785